 When should I call my healthcare provider?

 Call your healthcare provider if your symptoms don’t start to get better in a few days.
-Call him or her right away if you have any severe symptoms, such as a high fever.
+Call your provider right away if you have any severe symptoms, such as a high fever.

 Key points about bone bruise

 A bone bruise is a type of traumatic injury.
 It's less severe than a bone fracture.
 It causes blood and fluid to build up in and around your injured bone:

 - You may have symptoms such as pain, swelling, and a change in color of the injured area.

 - Your healthcare provider will need to rule out other medical problems, such as a bone fracture.

 - A bone bruise can be seen only on an MRI scan.
 But it can be diagnosed and treated without an MRI scan.